-Maybe a text that says Merry Christmas, a tree, the card itself, perhaps an envelope as well?
+Maybe a text that says Merry Christmas, a tree, the card itself, and perhaps an envelope?

-My point is that all of the little designs and elements that are part of that project are layers.
+All the tiny designs and elements that are part of that project are layers.

-Some layers can be modified; However, other layers, like JPEG and PNG images, can’t; this is because of the nature of the file or the layer itself.
+Some layers can be modified; others, like JPEG and PNG images, can’t because of the file’s nature or the layer itself.

-For instance, a text layer can be converted into other types of layers; but, when you do that, you’ll lose the ability to edit that text.
+For instance, a text layer can be converted into other types of layers, but you’ll lose the ability to edit that text when you do that.

-As you go, you will learn more about what can or can’t do with layers.
+You will learn more about what you can or can’t do with layers as you go.

-These settings will make your life easy when moving things around the canvas area, so make sure to play around with them.
+These settings will make your life easy when moving things around the canvas area, so play around with them.

 Group: Click here to group layers.
 This setting is handy when you have different layers that make up a complex design.

 Let’s say you are working on an elephant.
-Most likely (and if this is an SVG or cut file) the elephant will be composed of different layers (the body, eyes, legs, trunk, etc.); If you want to incorporate, extra shapes, and text; most likely is that you will be moving your elephant across the canvas area a lot.
+Most likely (and if this is an SVG or cut file), the elephant will be composed of different layers (the body, eyes, legs, trunk, etc.); If you want to incorporate different shapes and text; most likely is that you will be moving your elephant across the canvas area a lot.

-Therefore, by grouping all of the elephant layers, you can make sure that everything will stay organize and nothing will get out of place when you move them around then canvas.
+Therefore, by grouping all the elephant layers, you can ensure that everything stays organized and nothing will get out of place when you move them around the canvas.